People and Networks Matter - Enabling Sustainable Bioeconomy Transition 27-28 March 2019

 - Co-creation of policy recommendations and contribution to policy briefs.

-The conference will also highlight some good examples from the region of Värmland
+The conference also highlighted good examples from the region of Värmland

 Forest based bioeconomy in Värmland – a diversity of actors working together.
 Examples from Värmland showing the work by different actors; business, university and regional authorities in collaboration with civil society, supporting a transition to a sustainable forest based bioeconomy.

-Key-note speakers from practice and science fields include: Dr. Gabriel Henrique Lui, Coordinator of Forest Economy Dpt., Federal Ministry of Environment Brazil, Prof. Pekka Leskinen, Head of Bioeconomy Programme, European Forest Institute, Thea Lyng Thomsen, Development consultant at GreenLab, Denmark, and Prof. Olav Wicken, Professor at the Centre for Technology, Innovation and Culture at University of Oslo, Norway.
+Key-note speakers from practice and science fields included: Professor Pekka Leskinen, Head of Bioeconomy Programme, European Forest Institute, Runa Skyrud, project leader, Tretorget AS, Thea Lyng Thomsen, Development consultant at GreenLab, Denmark, and Professor Olav Wicken, Professor at the Centre for Technology, Innovation and Culture at University of Oslo, Norway.

 A co-production between Nordregio, CRS - Centre for Regional Studies at Karlstad University, UIO TIK – Centre for Technology, Innovation and Culture at University of Oslo, LUKE – Natural Resources Institute Finland, NIBIO – Norwegian Institute of Bioeconomy Research, Region Värmland, Paper Province, Nordic Forest Research (SNS), Nordic Agri Research (NKJ) and Ingoskog – Innovation for green transition in the forest.